-When you think of plants, you might think of the snake plant (Sansevieria) that used to sit on your grandparents’ windowsill, or that spiky cactus in the meeting room.
+When you think of plants, you might think of the snake plant that sat on your grandparents’ windowsill, or the spiky cactus in your office meeting room.
 Yet plants also cover the steppes and tundras, and make our countryside green and picturesque.
-Just think of the heather on Dartmoor, and the forests and verges alongside the M6.
-What about the vegetables that you eat?
-It's no accident that David Attenborough made a documentary called ‘kingdom of plants’.
+Just think of the heather on the moor, or the forests alongside motorways — and what about the fruit and vegetables we eat?
 These green beings we share our planet with provide us with enormous abundance and riches.
-We could do with thanking them for that more often.
+We could do with thanking them more often.

 NO LIFE WITHOUT PLANTS

-Plants are essential for the Earth's survival.
-They release oxygen into the air and provide food for animals.
-As autotrophic organisms (they convert sunlight into energy via their ability to photosynthesise) plants are the world's main producers of oxygen, and also the basis for most food chains.
-In terms of evolution, the existance of animals on land could only occur after plants had got there first.
-Without plants there is no oxygen, no animals and no food.
-No plants — no life.
+The history of plants is part of the history of the Earth itself.
+They are essential for our planet's survival.
+Thanks to their ability to convert sunlight into energy via photosynthesise, plants are the world's main producers of oxygen, and also the basis for most food chains.
+In terms of evolution, the existance of animals on land could only occur after plants had arrived.
+Without them, there would be no oxygen, no food, no animals — and we wouldn't exist, either.

 WHAT PLANTS DO FOR YOU

-Because plants do so much for us, wouldn’t it be nice to do something for them in return?
-So give them a loving home.
-Make the effort to get to know these living things.
-Play them classical music, and whisper sweet nothings in their leaves.
-They really do thrive on that — and secretly it will also give you a boost too.
-They are alive.
+Since plants do so much for us, it would be a lovely gesture to give them some extra attention in return.
+So ake the effort to get to know these living things.
+Water them regularly, give them a feed, and polish their leaves until they shine.
+They really do thrive on that — and it will also give you a boost too.
+Houseplants are more than just home decor objects, they're well and truly alive.
 In fact, they're life itself.
-Thanks plants!
+Thanks, plants.